 Note: if you do not use the extension, do tick the "fit inside" (black bars) checkmark!

-3- SOUND: You will need the iconic YM2151 arcade sound.
+3- SOUND: You will either need the iconic YM2203 or YM2151 arcade sound.
 I recommend you use the amazing and free LMMS sequencer

-In which to create your compositions, and the free YM2151 VST which is to be loaded inside the LMMS sequencer, using its built in Vestige VST plugin.
+In which to create your compositions.
+Here is the latter used, free YM2151 VST which is to be loaded inside the LMMS sequencer, using its built in Vestige VST plugin.

 You can also work with a soundfont (easier to work with) - My arcade recomendation is the: YM-FM soundfont

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -